teo-cozma/Javascript/README.md

     - [x] Make the booster work.
     - [x] Make the clicks work independently.
     - [x] Prevent the scripts from running by itself.
+    - [ ] Make the multiplier function without the AutoClick.

 - [x] Update the HTML and CSS with the right tags.
     - [x] Add a footer!

-**Afternoon work**
+**Afternoon work (13:30 - 16:00)**
 - W3C HTML validation tool (issues) :
     - "Label" elements cannot have more than one descendant.
     - "p" elements cannot be descendants of labels.
     - Any "button" element descendant of a "label" with a "for" attribute must have an ID value that matches that attribute.
         - Solutions : all the labels could be inserted inside the buttons, but also MUST be inserted inside paragraphs.
+- W3C CSS validation tool : no issues.

-- [x] Deploy and run the site, and do the performance tests.
+- [x] Deploy and run the site, and do the performance tests using LightHouse.
 Results =
-    - Performance  = 86
+    - Performance  = 86 ;
-    - Accessibility = 95
+    - Accessibility = 95 ;
-    - Best practices = 100
+    - Best practices = 100 ;
-    - SEO = 92
+    - SEO = 92 ;
-- [ ] Fix any issues that appear from the tests.
+- [x] Fix issues that appear from the tests.
-    - "Eliminate render-blocking resources" (issue with importing the font style)
+    - "Eliminate render-blocking resources" (issue with importing the font style).
-    -  "Image elements do not have explicit width and height"
+    -  "Image elements do not have explicit width and height."

+**Results =**
+- Performance = 91;
+- Accessibility = 95 ;
+- Best practices = 100 ;
+- SEO = 92 ;

+**Post-project report (16:20 - 17:00 and tomorrow 29/10) :**
+- Technical issues remaining : multiplier.
+Will be reviewed again tomorrow.